 Preaching was ultimately financed with help from the Enterprise Investment Scheme (EIS), and by distributors Entertainment Film, who put up a third of the money.

 “Of course the tabloid stuff,” says Stuart, “which was all accurate at the time, has only become more of a feature of what’s happened than before.”

 A political manifesto for the 1980s and 90s might as well have been made up of copies of Viz and some clippings from Penthouse.
 Not to mention a brown paper bag full of readies.
-Spitting Image could have quite easily have been used as a party political broadcast.
+The TV show Spitting Image could have quite easily have been used as a party political broadcast.

-How ironic that with all of this going on the government saw fit to launch the Spanner case – an investigation and trial into consensual S&M activity amongst a group of homosexual men during 1987-1992.
+How ironic that with all of this going on the Government saw fit to launch the Spanner case – an investigation and trial into consensual S&M activity amongst a group of homosexual men during the period 1987-1992.
 The Spanner case served as a basis for the parliamentary prosecution in the film.

 Previously S&M and fetishism had only occasionally appeared in films such as The Night Porter (1974), Maitresse (1976), or Cruising (1980).
 On other occasions, fetishism simply appeared via latex/PVC outfits like Michelle Pfeiffer’s legendary Catwoman costume in Batman Returns (1992) or Madonna’s alluring latex gown in Four Rooms (1995).

 Preaching to the Perverted featured all of these things in abundance.
 It also included plenty of oral sex and even electrical clitoral stimulus.
 At one point, a naked man is tied up and covered in exploding firecrackers, while another has his bottom scolded by sparks sprayed by an angle grinder.